 Over the past couple of decades since the Millenium Drought, we have really set up some great habitat for the bigger nectar feeders and carnivores as we have fallen in love with big beautiful hybrid Grevilleas and Bottlebrushes that are water-wise, native and beautiful.
 These are planted around our lawns and boundaries creating the perfect habitat for larger birds who often prey upon smaller birds.
 A testament to this is the Rainbow Lorikeet, topping the Aussie Bird Count last year with most other birds being either generalists such as Noisy Miners, Magpies, Gulls and Ibis all in the top 10.
 These birds all like open space with open canopy shrubs which (not) coincidentally is what we have all been planting.

-In addition to plants, you need to ensure that the soil is mostly covered with a nice layer of mulch – preferably a little varied – such as leaves, twigs, wood chips, as well as larger tree limbs and rocks.
+In addition to plants, in your native garden design, you need to ensure that the soil is mostly covered with a nice layer of mulch – preferably a little varied – such as leaves, twigs, wood chips, as well as larger tree limbs and rocks.
 This all goes back to healthy soil, as soil that is covered will be allowing the soil to retain moisture and support a full range of organisms, microorganisms and fungi.

 I say mostly covered because there are some species of native bees that like to dig and burrow in the soil and some that like to use soil to make their nests, so allowing them access to the soil is beneficial.
 Having all this organic material lying about can look a little messy but at the same time, you can style it into arrangements so it looks quite natural or even sculptural if that works better for your garden design.

 You’ve probably seen insect hotels have become quite the thing lately with many companies offering some beautiful or funky options.
 Remember that one creature’s habitat is another’s foraging ground, so having some variation is great.
 Some will be eating the material, some will be using it for a hiding place, some hunting around for dinner and others will want to take it away to build a nest.